FusRoman/Outfit/joss_data/paper.md

 # Summary

+Upcoming wide-field surveys—most notably the Vera C. Rubin Observatory’s LSST—are expected to increase the number of known minor planets by an order of magnitude.
+Processing these data streams requires software that can parse heterogeneous astrometric formats, manage topocentric geometry, and compute preliminary orbits quickly and reproducibly.

-Outfit is a Rust library for reading astrometric observations and computing preliminary orbits of small bodies using a robust implementation of the Gauss method.
-It provides high-throughput ingestion of common formats (Minor Planet Center 80-column, ADES XML, and Parquet), explicit observer management (MPC codes, topocentric geometry), and accurate state propagation via JPL planetary ephemerides (e.g., DE440).
-The library emphasizes speed, memory safety, reproducibility, and modular design: observation parsing and trajectory batching are decoupled from initial orbit determination (IOD) logic, and all public APIs are documented and tested.
-Outfit re-implements classic OrbFit IOD behavior in a modern, production-grade codebase, suitable for survey-scale pipelines (e.g., LSST/ZTF-like workloads).
+Outfit is a modern Rust library providing fast and memory-safe astrometric ingestion and preliminary orbit determination (POD) based on a re-implementation of the classical Gauss method.
+It supports high-throughput parsing of MPC 80-column, ADES XML, and Arrow/Parquet formats, explicit observer modelling, and accurate state propagation using JPL ephemerides (DE440 and others).
+The library emphasizes performance, reproducibility, and modularity, separating observation ingestion, geometry handling, and POD logic.
+Its design closely mirrors the trusted behavior of OrbFit while offering a fully documented, testable, production-grade API suitable for LSST/ZTF-scale workloads.

 # Statement of need